 Anna Nessy Perlberg lived a remarkable life.
 From her early years of privilege in Prague, to the struggles of a young immigrant in New York City, from her years at Barnard College and Columbia University to a career of service and a loving and story-filled marriage with her poet-husband Mark Perlberg, Anna lived by the humanitarian principles that were instilled in her by her parents.

-Anna’s compelling memoir, The House in Prague, welcomes us into her early life in the elegant house near the Castle in Prague.
+Anna’s compelling memoir, The House in Prague, was written quite late in her long life.
+The book begins by welcoming us into her early life in the elegant house near the Castle in Prague.
 We meet her shining and beautiful opera singer mother, friend of Albert Schweitzer and Arnold Schoenberg; and her father, counsel to the family of Czech President, Thomas Masaryk.

 With Hitler’s rise to power, everything changes.
 Anna’s father is Jewish and that, coupled with their political connections, puts the family in great danger.
 And so their harrowing escape to a new life in America begins.